 Slowly mix in water until you reach your desired consistency.
 (I usually use 1/4 cup of water).
 Taste your dressing and adjust salt/acidity/etc. to your liking.

 Use immediately or store in the fridge for 3-5 days.
 Make note, the mixture will likely thicken in the fridge.

 Garlic paste: you can super finely mince garlic for this recipe, but I prefer to use a garlic paste because it incorporates so well into the dressing and doesn't leave overpowering chunks of garlic.
-It's really simple and easy to make garlic paste with a knife, check out this tutorial I made to show you!
+Make it with a knife, or use a microplane for a similar result.

 **If you are not familiar with nutritional yeast, it is a plant-based ingredient that adds a cheesy/umami flavour.
 It is NOT the same yeast that you use in bread.
 Check it out here.

 **Not all worcestershire sauce is vegan.
 I use this one.
 You can also sub tamari or soy sauce in this recipe if you don't have access to vegan worcestershire sauce.

 I don’t know if I could ever get sick of this recipe.
 We eat this almost every week with some buffalo tofu on top and it’s freaking delicious.
 Other delicious toppings are croutons, vegan parm (I like Gusta Foods Italiano cheese if you’re in Canada or Violife if you’re USA and maybe other international locations?), white beans, or chickpeas.
 If you have any other delicious toppings, let me know in the comments.
 If you make this caesar dressing, tag me on Instagram, I’d love to see!!